inconsistent-dg/AC-Modding/switch-guide.md

 [Github Repo](https://github.com/inconsistent-dg/guiformat/releases/download/v1.0.1.0/guiformat.zip)

 Once you have it downloaded, open the .exe.
 It'll ask for administrative purposes, which you need to give.
-After that, change the drive to your sd's drive (**it will NOT be C:.**) It'll most likely be D, E, H, I, or something similar.
+After that, change the drive to your SD's drive (**it will NOT be C:.**) It'll most likely be D, E, H, I, or something similar.

 *Note: **BE ON THE RIGHT DRIVE.** Formatting your drive deletes all your data, and last time I checked you had some important things in your homework folder!*